Transport and phase separation of active Brownian particles in fluctuating environments

-A direct consequence of the Eq.~\ref{mle} is that, despite the time dependency of the motility and the diffusion coefficients, the Peclet number assigned to the motion of the particle is a constant and does not vary in time, i.e. {$Pe=\frac{v_0(t)}{\sqrt{D_R(t) D_T(t)}}= \frac{v_0}{\sqrt{D^{\star}_R D^{\star}_T}}$}.
-With these assumptions, the rotational diffusion coefficient and the motility are synchronized and consequently the persistent length of the ABP remains constant.
-Thus, in a coarse-grained picture, the fluctuating model exactly reproduces the ordinary ABP model.
-Therefore one would expect the emergence of a normal diffusion behavior of MSD accompanied by a Gaussian form of the propagator at times longer than the rotational relaxation time.
+These equations have to be supplemented by an equation determining the time-dependence of the process $\varUpsilon(t)$.
+This will be done at a later stage, see~Section~(\ref{Theory-results}).
+A direct consequence of Eq.~(\ref{sync}) is that, despite the time dependency of the motility and the diffusion coefficients, the Peclet number assigned to the motion of the particle is a constant and does not vary in time, i.e.,

+With these assumptions, the rotational diffusion coefficient and the motility are synchronized and, consequently, the persistence length of the ABP remains constant.
+Thus, on a coarse-grained level, i.e., at times longer than the characteristic time of the environmental fluctuation, the fluctuating model exactly reproduces the dynamics of the ordinary ABP model.